reachjason/Web3-Operator-Handbook/chxx-engineering.md

 2. Shipping
 3. Saying that you've shipped

-Try to make this a agency driven pull process, rather than one where you have to keep checking in.
+Try to make this an agency driven pull process, rather than one where you have to keep checking in.

 ### Have an Internal "How We Work?"
 Doc